lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/gru.md

 # Gated Recurrent Units (GRU)
 :label:`sec_gru`

-In :numref:`sec_bptt`,
-we discussed how gradients are calculated in RNNs.
-In particular we found that long products of matrices can lead to vanishing or exploding gradients.
-Let us briefly think about what such gradient anomalies mean in practice:

 * We might encounter a situation where an early observation is highly significant for predicting all future observations.
 Consider the somewhat contrived case where the first observation contains a checksum and the goal is